ActiveWorkspaceExtensions/featureToggle/README.md

 Active Workspace 4.3

 ## Build
-- Create a new folder under `stage/src`, called `featureToggle`.
-- Download the contents of this repository to the new folder
+- Download reop
+- Copy featureToggle folder to `stage/src` directory in your Active Workspace installation root
 - Use `awbuild` to build and publish to the file repo.

 ## Usage
-After building and publishing the code, the feature is disabled by default.
-Log into AWC and you should see no changes to the global navigation bar on the left hand side of the home page.
+After building and publishing the code, the features are disabled by default.
+You can enable/disable the features by setting the appropriate preference values to true/false in the featureToggle_prefs.xml file and importing into Teamcenter

-    screenshot here

- You must enable the feature by defining the appropriate Teamcenter preference and setting the value to 'true'.

-### <b>Creating Teamcenter preference</b>
+#### commandToggle
 Import featureToggle_pref.xml file using the following command:

     preferences_manager -u=infodba -p=infodba -g=dba -mode=import -scope=SITE -file=featureToggle_pref.xml -action=override